SENAndrhevn23/SENAndrhevn23/README.md

 * Andre!! :D
 * did you say haxepixel?
 BAN THAT SHIT NOW GET THAT BITCH OUT OF MY FACE
 * i dont even fuck noel wdym? what because i like HER?
 DOES not mean I LOVE HER wtf
+* andre why did you not like your own son :(